jgato/jgato/random_docs/Debugging monitoring stack-part-II.md

 About this last query, it takes the CPU usage under '/system/slice' where you find 'kubelet', crio-o, etc. Some processes used support the Openshift platform.
 When we burn the cluster, we create some loads but only on one of the workers (worker-0).
 So, the 'kubelet' consumption we are interested on, it is the one on that worker.
 Of course, in worker-1 we can compare 'kubelet is performing when no load is there.

-With '/system/slice' we get the whole CPU consumption under these services, and we take also how much is consumed by 'kubelet', The difference between the '/system/slice' and 'kubelet is the CPU consumed by other services like: cri-o, ovs-*, sshd, etc. But we only need to know how much is consuming 'kubelet'.
+With '/system/slice' we get the whole CPU consumption by these services, and we take also how much is consumed by 'kubelet', The difference between the '/system/slice' and 'kubelet is the CPU consumed by other services like: cri-o, ovs-*, sshd, etc. But we only need to know how much is consuming 'kubelet'.

-Remember we take the consumption of 'kubelet', because inside it has the cAdvisor.
-Which is queried by Prometheus with the node_exporter.
-The scrape_interval of 'node_exporter' is very special, and impacts directly on 'kubelet' (cAdvisory).

-These are the results collected with the experiment
+Lets start the experiment.

 ### Clean cluster